 One of my principles as an expat living in Finland is “When in Rome, do as the Romans do”, which means that I try to respect Finnish culture, adopt the local manner and learn the Finnish language.
 I believe that learning a language is a part of learning culture.

 For instance, there is a Finnish word called “sisu”.
 There is no direct translation of “sisu” in English, but it could be described as something like Finnish mentality or inner strength associated with grit, resilience and guts.
-This is an important concept for Finns and it indicates the dignity of Finnish people that has been developed through their tough history.
+This is an important concept for Finns, and it indicates the dignity of the Finnish people that has been developed through their tough history.

 Another interesting example would be “kalsarikännit”, which means the feeling of drinking alcohol at home in your underwear without the intention of going out.
 This unique Finnish word shows the relaxing lifestyle of Finns who like drinking without caring about socialising.
 Like this, learning the Finnish language enables you to understand more about Finnish culture and concepts.